Table of Contents[Hide][Show]

 However, because of the hostilities that usually come lurking around these supernatural areas, you’ll need to carefully work with your team and scavenge for useful items.
-This game puts players against all kinds of undead enemies and creatures such as giant scorpions.
+This game pits players against all kinds of undead enemies and creatures such as giant scorpions.
 Fortunately, you’ll have all kinds of uniquely powerful weapons and supernatural abilities of your own to fight back with.
 Outside of collecting goods and fighting enemies, the maps you’ll get to play within are filled with all kinds of useful traps and puzzles to solve.

-#4 7 Days To Die
+#5 7 Days To Die

 Platform: PC, PS4, Linux, Xbox One, OS X

-Release Date: PC, OS X December 13, 2013
+Release Date: PC, OS X – December 13, 2013

-Linux November 22, 2014
+Linux – November 22, 2014

-Xbox One, PS4 June 28, 2016
+Xbox One, PS4 – June 28, 2016

 Genre: Survival horror

-7 Days to Die is a pretty popular zombie game from developers The Fun Pimps.
+7 Days to Die is a popular zombie game from developers The Fun Pimps.
 The game takes place after a world war that caused much of the planet to be wiped out due to nuclear weaponry.
 Exposed to the radiation, a large majority of humans became mindless zombies leaving the remaining few survivors to scavenge for survival.
-Much like other zombie survival games, this is a wave-based title where players will need to seek out shelter, food, and of course, water.
+Much like other zombie survival games, this is a wave-based title where players will need to seek out shelter, food, and water.

-There’s quite a bit of crafting in this game and as the title suggests you have a week to prepare your settlement as at the end of the week you’ll find a horde of zombies rampaging your area.
-If you survive the night then you’re able to once again go out and gather supplies, refortify your base, and even make some useful upgrades.
-This game also comes with the added benefit of cooperative gameplay so you could build a base up with friends and prepare for the fight ahead.
-It may seem like a theme for this list, but players will find that this title is also stuck in early access.
+There’s quite a bit of crafting in this game and as the title suggests, players only have a week to prepare their settlement.
+At the end of the week, a horde of zombies will come to raid your area.
+If you survive the night, you’re able to once again go out and gather supplies, refortify your base, and even make some useful upgrades.
+This game also comes with the added benefit of cooperative gameplay, allowing players to build a base up with friends and prepare for the fight ahead.
+It may seem like a theme for this list, but players will once again find that this title is also stuck in early access.

-#3 Days Gone
+#4 Days Gone

 Release Date: April 26, 2019

-#2 Dying Light
+#3 Dying Light

 Platform: PC, PS4, Xbox One, Linux, macOS

-Release Date: 28 January 2015
+Release Date: January 28, 2015

-macOS 15 December 2016
+macOS – December 15, 2016

-#1 State of Decay 2: Juggernaut Edition
+#2 State of Decay 2: Juggernaut Edition

 Platform: PC.
 XSX, Xbox One

-Release Date: PC, Xbox One May 22, 2018
+Release Date: PC, Xbox One – May 22, 2018

-XSX December 2, 2020
+XSX – December 2, 2020